 VOA Broadcasting in Portuguese to Africa

 The VOA Portuguese to Africa service broadcasts to Lusophone Africa and other countries where there are sizable Portuguese-speaking communities.
 The Portuguese broadcasts also reach East Timor, a Portuguese-speaking country in Southeast Asia, as well as Brazil via shortwave and the Internet.
 The program line-up includes news, discussions, interviews and a wide variety of features, including music and art.
-The service also broadcasts a one-hour call-in show (radio and Facebook) Angola Fala So every Friday; a daily 30-minutes Facebook Live, Washington After Hours, and it offers several video products, such as the VOA60 news capsule and the Hollywood-oriented Red Carpet.
-It produces a Washington Bureau feature for national television of Mozambique, TVM.
+The service also broadcasts a daily 30-minute Facebook Live, Washington After Hours, it produces a Washington bureau feature for national television of Mozambique, TVM, and it offers several video products, such as the VOA60 news capsule and the Hollywood-oriented Red Carpet.

 Target Areas: Lusophone Africa

 Radio: 12.5 hrs per week